History of Social Security in the United States: Initial opposition

 Social Security was controversial when originally proposed, with one point of opposition being that it would reduce the labor force, but supporters argued instead that retiring older workers would free up employment for young men, which during the Depression was a vital point of concern.

 Opponents also decried the proposal as socialism.
-In a Senate Finance Committee hearing, Senator Thomas Gore (D-OK) asked Secretary of Labor Frances Perkins, "Isn't this socialism?"
-She said that it was not, but he continued, "Isn't this a teeny-weeny bit of socialism?"
+Secretary of Labor Frances Perkins wrote that during a Senate Finance Committee hearing, Senator Thomas Gore (D-OK) asked "Isn't this Socialism?"
+She replied that it was not, but he continued, "Isn't this a teeny-weeny bit of Socialism?"

 Most women were excluded from the benefits of unemployment insurance and old age pensions.
 Job categories that were not covered by the act included workers in agricultural labor, domestic service, government employees, and many teachers, nurses, hospital employees, librarians, and social workers.
 The act also denied coverage to individuals who worked intermittently.
 These jobs were dominated by women and minorities.
 For example, women made up 90 percent of domestic labor in 1940 and two-thirds of all employed black women were in domestic service.
 Exclusions exempted nearly half of the working population.
 Nearly two-thirds of all African Americans in the labor force, 70 to 80 percent in some areas in the South, and just over half of all women employed were not covered by Social Security.
 At the time, the NAACP protested the Social Security Act, describing it as "a sieve with holes just big enough for the majority of Negroes to fall through."

 Some writers have suggested that this discrimination resulted from the powerful position of Southern Democrats on two of the committees pivotal for the Act's creation, the Senate Finance Committee and the House Ways and Means Committee.
-However, Larry DeWitt has refuted those arguments, showing there was no evidence for them.
-Indeed, southern Democrats in 1935 were generally liberal and strongly supported of the New Deal and Social Security..
+However, other writers have disputed these arguments.